 This anthology is co-published with Polygon as part of their ‘Pocket Poetry’ series along with Tools of the Trade: Poems for new Doctors and To Learn the Future: Poems for Teachers, all gifted to graduates in their respective professions each year.

-If you are not a newly qualified nurse or midwife but would like a copy for yourself or perhaps to give to someone already established in that profession, copies will soon be available to buy from the Library in person or via our online shop.
+If you are not a newly qualified nurse or midwife but would like a copy for yourself or perhaps to give to someone already established in that profession, copies are available to buy from the Library in person or via our online shop.